DiegoFelipe/DiegoFelipe/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Upstack as Software Engineer
-- 🌱 I’m currently Developing an awesome side project writen in GO
+- 🌱 I’m currently Developing an awesome side project writen in Nextjs
 - 👯 I’m looking to collaborate on some cool open source project
 - 🤔 My goal in my carrer is to became a tech lead